Manonisch/maperaire/README.md

 Try it out [here](https://manonisch.github.io/maperaire/)

 ## The Project
-I started this map, as a base visualisation to show specific map based data from the Temeraire books.
-Now that the base is done, I aim to add multiple interactive overlays showcasing different datasets manually queried from the books.
+I started this map as a base visualisation to show specific map based data from the Temeraire books.
+Now that the base is done I aim to add multiple interactive overlays showcasing different datasets manually queried from the books.

 ### Available Overlays:
 - The 'Food' project, exploring which foods were explicitly mentioned to be devoured by Temeraire or friends during the course of the service.
 (95% done)
 - The 'Side Characters' project.
 Maps showing the journeys different major side characters joining Laurence and Temeraire during the books.
-(70% done)
+(98% done) -> showcases 4 side characters.
+More can be added but would need a new protrait and potentially a limit

 ### Upcoming Overlays:
-- OPEN FOR SUGGESTIONS
+- Side Dragons Overlay? -> Same as Side Charactors but for the dragons?

 ## Map Features
 - Shows a world map showcasing the (aproximated) locations mentioned over the course of the books.